rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/snapshots/(timestamp)

-    Doing a GET on this endpoint without any action will return the database snapshot for the specified timestamp in JSON.
+   Doing a GET on this endpoint without any action query parameter will return the database snapshot for the specified timestamp in JSON.

    **Example Request**: